bounser-io/docs/BT.md

 bt version
 ```

-If you see a system popup saying: `"bt" can't be opened because Apple cannot check it for malicious software.`, then go to System Preferences -> Security & Privacy -> General, and click the "Allow" button at the bottom to allow the `bt` binary to execute.
+If you see a system popup saying: `"bt" can't be opened because Apple cannot check it for malicious software.`, then go to System Preferences -> Security & Privacy -> General, and click the "Allow Anyway" button at the bottom to allow the `bt` binary to execute.
+(More info in [Installation Issues on Mac](#installation-issues-on-mac))

 ## Usage
 ### Commands Overview